CCI-MOC/xdmod-cntr/README.md

 # xdmod-cntr
 A project to deploy XDMoD on kubernetes/OpenShift.

+# temporary removal of xdmod-init container.

+In the initial setup of the cluster xdmod-init will run the xdmod-setup to initialize the databases, create an admin account, set the organization name, and some other functions.
+Here is the link to some documentation of xdmod-setup use in the configuration of xdmod (https://open.xdmod.org/10.0/configuration.html)

+Occasionally xdmod-setup needs to be run to change configuration paramters, for example adding other accounts not found in the xdmod_init.json.
+This can be done manually by connecting with rsh the xdmod pod (on kubernetes) and running xdmod-setup from the command line:

+    oc rsh <xdmod pod name>
+    > xdmod-setup

+Additionally, xdmod-init will copy the configuration directory to the database so anytime a change in confiration is made that modifies the files in /etc/xdmod, these need to be saved to the database in order to share the configuration with the kubernetes cron jobs to do the shredding and ingesting of data.
+This can be manually with the following script:

+    > python3 file_share_through_db.py

 ## deploying xdmod on minikube
 1) Start minikube (not needed for kubernetes):